noaa-ocs-modeling/nemspy/README.md

 the [National Unified Operational Prediction Capability (NUOPC)](https://www.earthsystemcog.org/projects/nuopc/), and configuration files built for NEMS will also work for most NUOPC applications.

+## organization / responsibility

+NEMSpy is developed by the [Coastal Marine Modeling Branch (CMMB)](https://coastaloceanmodels.noaa.gov) of the Office of Coast Survey (OCS), a part of the [National Oceanographic and Atmospheric Administration (NOAA)](https://www.noaa.gov), an agency of the United States federal government.

+- Zachary Burnett (**lead**) - zachary.burnett@noaa.gov
+- Saeed Moghimi - saeed.moghimi@noaa.gov
+- Jaime Calzada (past)

 ## Usage

 ```python